 We all have crazy and fast-paced lives.
-Between the 40+ hour work weeks, what seems to be endless commitments to family and friends, and the random errands that consistently pop up it really is hard to stop everything your doing to literally smell the roses.
+Between the 40+ hour work weeks, what seems to be endless commitments to family and friends, and the random errands that consistently pop up it really is hard to stop everything you're doing to literally smell the roses.

 On today's blog that is what we are doing.
-We're going to try our best to convince you to stop the hustle and to get outside and to smell the roses.
+We're going to try our best to convince you to stop the hustle and to get outside and smell the roses.
 This is especially true during this time of year and you do not want to miss it.
 Flowers are blooming, butterflies and hummingbirds are everywhere, and the temperature is still amazing.

 When you're at the grocery store, you're at the mercy and trust of what was applied to the vegetables and fruit you're about to eat.
-Bottom line is that you may never know.
-When it comes to growing your own food, you know exactly what is in the soil and what you have fertilized them with.
+The bottom line is that you may never know.
+When it comes to growing you're own food, you know exactly what is in the soil and what you have fertilized them with.
 PLUS, gardening with the little ones is a great way to expose them to those nasty vegetables they have been pushing off the dinner plate.
 By allowing them to participate in the process from seed to food they will be able to reap the rewards.
 And finally, it has been proven that gardeners take in more vitamins and minerals than those who do not garden.
 With all the extra food in the backyard, you're bound to eat it up!

 There are even more ways that landscaping can improve your health and we'd love to hear about it below!
 Sound off the in comments by sharing the benefits it brings to you.